alessandrocandolini/sudoku-solver-agda/README.md

 Agda implementation of a simple Sudoku solver using equational reasoning in the spirit of Richard Bird.
 See Bird's original paper for an Haskell implementation:
 * https://www.cs.tufts.edu/~nr/cs257/archive/richard-bird/sudoku.pdf

+## Why Agda

+My personal interest in exploring how to port Bird's ideas to Agda steams from two main reasons:
+* I've always been dissatisfied with the unprecise signatures and type modelling used in the original solution.
+For example, Bird's solution in Haskell uses generic lists of lists `[[a]]` to represent the grid (leaving room for inconsistent number of lines and columns), it employs `Char` to represent the content (leaving open the possibility to have all sort of alphanumeric content in each cell), the signature of the method to solve the Sudoku is `sudoku :: Grid -> [Grid]` which not even convey the fact that the resulting solution should at least be without blank spaces, etc.
+* Agda gives the opportunity to formally verify all the equational reasoning that Bird uses to optimise the solution

 ## Compile

 Assuming Agda is available (see Installation section),